fartem/adaptive-recycler-view/README.md

 ## About

-Library for creating RecyclerView with warning message of data availability.
+Library that allows you to create RecyclerView with warning message of data availability.

 ## Screenshots

-First screenshot - example of app state with an empty list of data.
+First screenshot - example of screen's state with an empty list of data.
-Second screenshot - example of app state with loaded items in RecyclerView.
+Second screenshot - example of screen's state with loaded items in RecyclerView.

 <br/>
 <p align="center">